ethankennerly/as2cs/README.md

  * Recognize if the instance is not a vector or array to not replace.
   The property "length" is used in a lot ways.
  * Recognize if C# needs to be converted to ActionScript Dictionary, or if an Object suffices.
- * C# Hashtable literal with addresses to ActionScript.
+ * C# Hashtable literal with dot.addresses to ActionScript.
- * Foreach statement.
+ * Nested function definitions.
  * Explicit type-casting on access to a ArrayList to a data type.
  * Key iteration over an array (also "for in" syntax in ActionScript).
  * For in hashtable without a block.